EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 need to perform this action manually.
 !!!

-### Example: changing the superuser password
+### Example: Changing the superuser password
-TPA automatically generates a password for the superuser which you may view using `tpaexec show-password <cluster> <superuser-name>`.
-If you change the password manually (for example using the `/password` command in psql) you will find that after `tpaexec deploy` is next run, the password has reverted to the one set by TPA.
-To make the change through TPA, and therefore make it persist across runs of `tpaexec deploy`, you must use the command `tpaexec store-password <cluster> <superuser-name>` to specify the password, then run `tpaexec deploy`.
-This also applies to any other user created through TPA.
+TPA generates a password for the superuser that you can view using `tpaexec show-password <cluster> <superuser-name>`.
+If you change the password manually (for example using the `/password` command in psql), after `tpaexec deploy` next runs, the password reverts to the one set by TPA.
+To make the change through TPA, and therefore make it persist across runs of `tpaexec deploy`, you must use the command `tpaexec store-password <cluster> <superuser-name>` to specify the password, and then run `tpaexec deploy`.
+This requirement also applies to any other user created through TPA.

 ### Example: adding or removing an extension
-A simple single-node cluster can be deployed with the following `config.yml`.
+You can deploy a simple single-node cluster with the following `config.yml`:

 ```yaml
 ---